simha-codes/Digital-Literacy-Portfolio/README.md

 # CSE0001: Digital Literacy Project Portfolio

-**Hey there! 👋** My name is Vishwasimha, and I'm a first-year B.Tech student CSE(AI/ML) at VIT Bhopal.
+My name is Vishwasimha, and I'm a first-year B.Tech student CSE(AI/ML) at VIT Bhopal.

 This repository is my final submission for the CSE0001 Digital Literacy course.
 I built this portfolio to document what I've learned about online safety, professional communication, and setting up my digital footprint as an engineering student.